AakashRawat04/ghumi-ghumi/README.md

 This API provides endpoints for managing users, vendors, and experiences for the Ghumi Ghumi application.

+> **_NOTE:_**  Please note that currently, the API does not support authentication.
+All endpoints are publicly accessible.

 ## API Testing Flow

 Follow this guide to test all endpoints in a logical sequence.
 Each section contains the necessary endpoints, request formats, and expected responses.